osodevops/kafka-gitops-examples/README.md

 ```

 ## Forking this repository.
 In order to showcase the GitOps behaviour of the FluxCD toolkit you will require the ability to write to a repository.
-Fork this repository, and update line 11 of the file `./flux-system/gotk-sync.yaml` to the new https git address.
+Fork this repository, and update line 11 of the file `./flux-system/gotk-sync.yaml` to the new https git address of your forked repository.
 Also make note of line 10 'branch'; this is the branch of the repository which Flux will monitor

 ## Deploy base Flux components
 ### Overview
 This step will install the base Flux kubernetes components onto your kubernetes cluster.
 To inspect what is being applied, simply look through the contents of `./flux-system/gotk-components.yaml`.
 You will see a mix of Custom Resource Definitions, Service Accounts, Deployments, and other various components.
-After application is finished, you should see the following pods running:
+After the application of these resource definitions is completed, you should see the following pods running:

 * Helm-Controller
 * Kustomize Controller